DevtranetHQ/Hacksuite/README.md

 ## What's this?

-This is the full stack app for The Dynamics, built to host hackathons.
+A fullstack suite of Apps for hosting hackathons

-### The Dynamics App structure
+### App structure

     .
     ├── ...